compute-io/midmean/README.md

 var unsorted = [ 5, 6, 7, 2, 1, 8, 4, 3 ];
 var mean = midmean( unsorted );
 // returns 4.5

+unsorted = new Int8Array( unsorted );
+mean = midmean( unsorted );
+// returns 4.5
 ```

+Note: the input array must contain 3 or more elements, otherwise the function returns `null`.

 If the input `array` is already `sorted` in __ascending__ order, set the `sorted` option to `true`.